 Canned pumpkin is straight-up pumpkin that has been put into a can.
 Some pumpkin puree contains other ingredients that flavors it, making it pumpkin-pie ready.
 Read your labels to see what you’re getting in your next can of pumpkin!

-Classic Sweet Potato Casserole – This classic Sweet Potato Casserole is great on your Thanksgiving table and also a perfect side dish that can be enjoyed any time of the year.
-It is filled with a delicious sweet potato mixture and topped with crunchy pecans and marshmallows.
+- Classic Sweet Potato Casserole – This classic sweet potato casserole is great on your Thanksgiving table and also a perfect side dish that can be enjoyed any time of the year.

 - 2 sticks butter softened